Maybe California

-"Maybe California" is a song by American singer and songwriter Tori Amos from her tenth studio album Abnormally Attracted to Sin (2009).
+"Maybe California" is a song by American singer-songwriter and pianist Tori Amos from her tenth studio album Abnormally Attracted to Sin (2009).
 It was released as a promotional single May 19, 2009 by Universal Republic as a digital download only.

 Background and release

 The song is a sparse ballad production featuring piano and vocals by Amos with light percussion and lush string arrangements.
 Thematically, the lyrics deals with a mother who has fallen into despair over the inability to care for her family's needs, and is contemplating suicide as a way out.
 Amos observed that women often quietly shoulder the burden of keeping a family intact, especially in times of emotional and financial strain, stating that Maybe California comes out of that kind of crisis:

 The song is about the mother’s role in our new world, where so many men are losing their jobs and the women are not, because they’re cheaper.
 What is that doing to a home?
 If the mothers start breaking down then everything starts breaking down [...]
 We’ve all been in that place where you think "if i just take myself out of their life then it will be ok".
 It is an escape, but at the time when you don’t feel like there’s anything you can do, and maybe if you’re out of the way it could get bette, because there’s no solution.
 This is a political statement.
 In Maybe California it needs to be told from the personal.

 Amos made the song, its video and ringtone available to download for free on Mother's Day as a gift, so that mothers everywhere could "know that they are seen and appreciated".

 A new version of Maybe California was recorded with a full orchestra as an iTunes bonus track for inclusion on Amos' 2012 retrospective release Gold Dust.